 - Does the translator write well in the target language (the language he or she translates to)?

 If this is a language you are reasonably good at, take a look at samples and see for yourself whether the text flows well and does not read like a translation.

 - Does the translator have relevant experience with similar types of texts and projects?

-Whether you have an annual report, a website, or technical instructions, check that the translator has translated similar types of texts before.
+Whether you need a translation of an annual report, a website, or technical instructions, make sure the translator has translated similar types of texts before.

 Tips for other languages

-If you need a language combination other than Swedish to English, I’d be happy to put you in contact with a colleague if I find someone in my network with the right skills and specialization.
-Drop me a line to tell me what you are looking for and I’ll get back to you if I have anyone in mind.
+If you need a language combination other than Swedish to English, I’m happy to put you in contact with a colleague if I have someone suitable in my network.
+Drop me a line and tell me what you are looking for.